 Collision Coverage

 With collision coverage, you can pay a deductible to your own insurance company to get them to cover your vehicle damage from a crash.
-If you use this, it will cover you whether you or someone else was at fault, and it may cover your damages quicker than waiting for a case to settle or go through a lawsuit against the at-fault driver.
+If you use this, it will cover you whether you or someone else was at fault, and it may cover your damages more quickly than waiting for a case to settle or going through a lawsuit against the at-fault driver.

 Comprehensive Coverage